yukeiyang/xray/README.md

 # openwrt x86-64 firmware with luci-app-xray integrated
-luci-app-xray integrated in openwrt-x86-64

 It's clean, and only integrates these 6 packages: luci, irqbalance, xray-core, geoip, geosite, luci-app-xray.
 Please adjust lan port & wan port by youself when you login into the router.